 Finally, we went to Meads Bay.
 The beach was pretty long but it did have a pretty significant slant to it.
 I headed straight to the water.
 It was perfect, crystal clear with nice gentle waves.
 There were too many people on the beach, but amazingly enough, we ran into the couple we had met earlier on the ferry.
 They actually had a timeshare in the area and were planning on spending a week.

 Then it was time to head back to catch the ferry from Anguilla to St. Martin.
+It’s so nice that St. Maarten and Anguilla are so close to each other.
 We had such a fun day trip to Anguilla and the beaches were absolutely beautiful.
 I could see it being a great place to relax for even longer.
 Have you been to Anguilla?
 I would love to hear about your favorite places.

 Expert Tips for your Day Trip to Anguilla:

 - The best way to get to Anguilla is to take the ferry from St. Martin.